 In the aesthetic aspect, gums are what “frame” your teeth as well.
 When gums recede, your teeth appear longer.
 Plaque accumulates in the spaces left behind the bone underneath starts to atrophy.
 Patients have reported feeling self-conscious about their appearance, and we want to help you avoid feeling this discomfort.

-Get Periodontal Treatment In Encinitas
+Get Periodontal Treatment in Encinitas

 At Diane W. Sherman, DMD, we not only want your teeth to look good, but we want your gums to be healthy too.
 We have periodontal treatments available, and will even refer you to a periodontist if your case is severe.
-Let us help you get your health on track by giving us a call for a no-obligation consultation.
+Let us help you get your health on track by giving us a call for a consultation.